qafy/unikraft_pqc/README.md

 ```bash
 ./setup.sh
 ```
- If you are on x86_64/amd64 run `docker run --rm --privileged multiarch/qemu-user-static --reset -p yes` as the setup script requires the entire setup to be build on arm64/aarch64.
+ If you are on x86_64 run `docker run --privileged --rm tonistiigi/binfmt --install all` as the setup script requires the entire setup to be build on arm64/aarch64.
 The script will generate a link to an openssl binary with the correct virtualization e.g. Unikraft/openssl runs openssl inside a Unikernel.
 Below are examples of how the s_server/s_time applications are used to measure the TLS connections.
 Before we can execute openssl s_server/s_time commands we need a public key infrastructure.
 The commands to establish such an infrastructure are also listed below.
 (Note: Unikernels are reachable via 172.44.0.1/24 and Containers via host.docker.internal)

 ```bash
 Native/openssl req -x509 -new \